nehakalra54/acrolinx-sidebar-demo-osx/README.md

 * Plugin's principal class should implement `AcrolinxSidebarDelegate` methods `sidebarDidSelectWithMatches` and `sidebarDidReplaceWithReplacements`.
 * When user selects cards in sidebar for highlighting or replacement these methods are called accordingly.
-* Parameters holds array of dictionaries which hold content, range and replacements.
+* Parameter is an array of dictionaries which hold content, range and replacements.
 * The offsets correspond to the cotent sent to the server.
 * The plugin should map these ranges to actual ranges in the document and interact with editor to perform highlight or replacement operation.